sonic-net/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

   c. invalid fields combined with valid fields
   d. duplicated valid fields

-### Test cases #9 - Verify when a generic hash config key is removed, or updated with invalid values from config_DB via redis cli, there will be warnings printed in the log.
+### Test cases #9 - Verify when a generic hash config key is removed, or updated with invalid values from config_DB via redis cli, there will be warnings printed in the syslog.
 1. Config ecmp and lag hash via cli.
 2. Remove the ecmp hash key via redis cli.
-3. Check there is a warning printed in the log.
+3. Check there is a warning printed in the syslog.
 4. Remove the lag hash key via redis cli.
-5. Check there is a warning printed in the log.
+5. Check there is a warning printed in the syslog.
 6. Re-config the ecmp and lag hash via cli.
 7. Update the ecmp hash fields with an invalid value via redis cli.
-8. Check there is a warning printed in the log.
+8. Check there is a warning printed in the syslog.
 9. Update the lag hash fields with an invalid value via redis cli.
-10. Check there is a warning printed in the log.
+10. Check there is a warning printed in the syslog.
 11. Re-config the ecmp and lag hash via cli.
 12. Remove the generic hash key via redis cli.
-13. Check there is a warning printed in the log.
+13. Check there is a warning printed in the syslog.